stoiver/anuga-clinic-2018/README.md

 ## Colaboratory

 These notebooks have been designed to run in the google `colaboratory` environment, which provides a jupyter notebook environment running on a virtual machine in the cloud.
-To use this environment you need a google account so that your copies of teh notebooks can be saved on google drive.
+To use this environment you need a google account so that your copies of the notebooks can be saved on google drive.

-Once you have your google account, you can start interacting with the notebooks by openning up the notebook and then following the `View in Colaboratory` at the top of each notebook.
+Once you have your google account, you can start interacting with the notebooks by opening up the notebook and then following the `View in Colaboratory` at the top of each notebook.
 This will start up a virtual environment associated with your google account where you can run the code in the notebook (and save any changes you might make).

 ## More Examples